ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 - Do teams understand where input becomes trusted by accident?
 - Can the platform prevent this class of issue instead of asking every team to remember it?

-The answer may be a library.

-Or a framework change.

-Or a secure-by-default template.

-Or a policy-as-code rule.

-Or an architecture review requirement.

-Or a deprecation plan.

-Or a migration away from unsafe legacy patterns.
+The answer may be a library, a framework change, a secure-by-default template, a policy-as-code rule, an architecture review requirement, a deprecation plan, or a migration away from unsafe legacy patterns.

-The right answer depends on the organization.

-But the principle is always the same:

-Do not only fix the wound.

-Remove the sharp edge.
+The right answer depends on the organization, but the principle is always the same.
+Do not only fix the wound; remove the sharp edge.

 ## Threat Modeling Is Not a Workshop

 Many organizations say they do threat modeling.

 In practice, that often means an occasional workshop, a diagram, a list of risks, and a document that becomes outdated shortly after the meeting.
 That is not enough.

 Threat modeling should be part of how engineering thinks about design decisions.

-Not as ceremony.

-As a feedback mechanism.
+It should work less like a ceremony and more like a feedback mechanism.

 When a team introduces a new trust boundary, changes authentication flows, exposes internal services, adds asynchronous processing, stores user-controlled data, or integrates with third-party systems, security assumptions should be explicit.

 What can cross this boundary?
 Who can call this service?
 What data is trusted?
 What data is only stored but later executed, rendered, queried, or interpreted?
 What happens if this dependency is compromised?
 What is the abuse case?
 What is the failure mode?

 A second-order SQL injection is a perfect example of why this matters.

 The dangerous input is not always dangerous at the point of entry.

-Sometimes it becomes dangerous later.
+Sometimes it becomes dangerous later, in another workflow, another component, another query, or under another assumption.

-In another workflow.
-In another component.
-In another query.
-Under another assumption.

-This is why secure design requires understanding data over time, not only validating input at the edge.
+Secure design requires understanding data over time, not only validating input at the edge.

 ## Tools Help, But They Do Not Own the Problem

 Modern security tooling helps.
 SAST, DAST, SCA, IAST, and LLM-based reviewers can improve detection, visibility, and analysis.

-But tools do not own architecture.

-Tools do not define incentives.

-Tools do not decide whether raw SQL is allowed.

-Tools do not standardize authorization.

-Tools do not remove unsafe legacy abstractions.

-Tools do not ensure that product teams understand risk.
+But tools do not own architecture, define incentives, decide whether raw SQL is allowed, standardize authorization, remove unsafe legacy abstractions, or ensure that product teams understand risk.

-Tools can detect symptoms.

-They cannot, by themselves, redesign the system that creates them.
+Tools can detect symptoms, but they cannot redesign the system that creates them.

 This is why organizations can buy more tools and still stay on the wheel.

-Detection improves.

-Dashboards improve.

-Findings increase.

-But the production of risk continues.
+Detection improves, dashboards improve, and findings increase, while the production of risk continues.

 At some point, adding another scanner becomes easier than changing the engineering model.
 That is the trap.

 ## Secure by Design Requires Operating Capabilities